Quasistationary distributions for one-dimensional diffusions with singular boundary points: Abstract

 \section{Abstract}

-In the present work we characterize the existence of quasistationary distributions for diffusions on $(0,\infty)$ allowing singular behavior at $0$ and infinity.
+In the present work we characterize the existence of quasistationary distributions for diffusions on $(0,\infty)$ allowing singular behavior at $0$ and $\infty$.
 If absorption at 0 is certain, we show that there exists a quasistationary distribution as soon as the spectrum of the generator is strictly positive.
-This complements results of Collet et al. and Kolb/Steinsaltz for zero being a regular boundary point and extends results by Collet et al. on singular diffusions.
+This complements results of Collet et al. (Ann.
+Probab.
+2009) and Kolb and Steinsaltz (Ann.
+Probab.
+2012) for $0$ being a regular boundary point and extends results by Collet et al. (Ann.
+Probab.
+2009) on singular diffusions.

-We also study the existence and uniqueness of quasistationary distributions for a class of one-dimensional diffusions with killing that arise from a biological example and which have two inaccessible boundary points (more specifically $0$ is natural and $\infty$ is entrance).